 - Take off your shoes when entering rooms (houses, hotel rooms, Japanese style restaurants, shrines, temples).
 If you see a shoeshelf (shoetree or different flooring) with slippers, take off your shoes and put on some slippers from the shoeshelf (shoetree or different flooring).
 Usually there is a raised threshold or change in flooring material which shows the division of outside shoes/inside shoes areas.
 You can tell by all the shoes around.
 Slippers should not be worn on tatami mats - take them off and enter in your sockfeet or barefeet (best to wear clean socks all the time).
 If you see other shoes in front of the door that is a good sign that you have to take your shoes off too.
 After taking off your shoes, turn around, bend down and then place your shoes the opposite direction side-by-side or place them in the designated area with other shoes.
 It's a good idea to wear shoes that you can take off/put on easily and quickly since you may have to do this many times each day.
 There is no bench to sit on to lace up your London boots.
 Just follow what others do.
 Note that once inside, there are other special slippers for use in the bathroom.
 They are usually just inside the bathroom door.
 Before entering the bathroom, take off your other slippers, leave them outside the bathroom door, and step into the bathroom slippers inside the bathroom.
 Do the opposite coming out.
 Never wear the bathroom slippers outside of the bathroom.
 The bathroom or washroom is also referred to as the "toilet" or toy-ray in Japanese or the "W.C." (after the British "water closet").
 The place where you actually take a bath or shower is called the o-fu-ro in Japanese.

 - In Japan, a simple "domo arigato" (thank you) and nod of the head is OK when at shops and restaurants.
 You only have to bow in really formal or strict business situations.
-You probably won't be in such a situation (unless you meet a girl and she takes you home to meet her parents - then you should bow deeply to them.)
+You probably won't be in such a situation.
 A simple 2-second 45 degree bow with your hands at your side will suffice when greeting key people.
 Most will just shake your hand like a Westerner anyway.
 You can try the handshake first unless the other bows first.
 Never bow and put your hands together like praying - that is the greeting in Thailand or India, not Japan.
 They'll think you're some kind of religious freak.
 Many new foreigners to Japan get this wrong.

 - Giving a gift or souvenir (i.e. your band merchandise) is a good idea when meeting key people or when you want to get on the good side of someone.